Nodoka Hanadera (Cure Grace)

 - Girlish Pigtails: The resident fashionista, and her hair is up in pigtails in both civilian and Cure form.

 - Hidden Depths: Hinata seems to be shallow and bubbly, but she's actually worried that people find her quirkiness annoying and unreliable.
+It's later shown that as much as she loves her siblings, she often finds herself envious of their abilities, making her lose confidence in her own.

 - High-Pressure Emotion: Her reaction whenever people compliment her.